Skip to main content

 Largest Layoffs

-The biggest impact was at First Nation Group at its Denver facility, reporting 12 affected workers.
+The single largest action involved First Nation Group at its Denver facility, reporting 12 affected workers.
 Brinks Home followed with 4 workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.